 Under the cash flow allocation features governing the Notes, no payments of Unscheduled Principal to the Notes will be made until the Minimum Credit Enhancement Test is satisfied (other than in respect of principal payments in respect of any Supplemental Subordinate Reduction Amounts allocated to the related Reference Tranches prior satisfaction of the Minimum Credit Enhancement Test).
-On the Closing Date, the approximate initial Subordinate Percentage will be 4.25% and will not satisfy the Minimum Credit Enhancement Test until it equals 4.700000%.
-It is possible that the Minimum Credit Enhancement Test will not be satisfied for an indefinite period thereafter.
+On the Closing Date, the approximate initial Subordinate Percentage will be 3.95% and will not satisfy the Minimum Credit Enhancement Test will not be satisfied for an indefinite period thereafter.
 Accordingly, it is possible under certain scenarios that no Unscheduled Principal payments will be made on the Notes for a prolonged period and that the weighted average lives of the affected Classes of Notes will be extended as a result.
 Investors should consider the potential impact of this feature on their investments in the Notes.